The Medieval Globe

 All annual thematic issues are also available in The Medieval Globe Books series.

-The thematic issue for 2023 will be How to Ask: Strategies of Entreaty in Medieval Eurasia, edited by Petra Sijpesteijn (Universiteit Leiden) and based on a workshop organized by the Historisches Kolleg in Munich.
+Volume 9:2, our annual thematic issue will be Strategies of Entreaty in Medieval Eurasia, edited by Petra Sijpesteijn (Universiteit Leiden) and Carol Symes, based on a workshop organized by the Historisches Kolleg in Munich.

 Currently, it is not possible to buy single articles.